parthdeshmukh21/TheSparksFoundationTask-1/README.md

-# Exploratory Data Analysis - Retail
+# Prediction using Supervised ML